 Environmental liability is not limited and, therefore, buyers have to undertake comprehensive studies and due diligence to the land’s environmental conditions before closing the transaction.

-Romania applies the principle of “the polluter is liable for damages”; therefore the entity polluting the land has to pay fines and is liable for damages caused to third parties, including to municipalities.
+Romania applies the “polluter pays” principle; therefore, the entity polluting the land must pay any fines and is liable for the damage caused to third parties, including to municipalities.

-However, a bona-fides purchaser of real estate assets may still be liable for certain clean-up operations for pollution caused by a former owner, as the environment authority may refuse to grant an environmental permit for new activities without certain clean-up and containment operations undertaken by the new owner.
+However, a bona-fides purchaser of real estate assets may still be liable for certain clean-up operations due to the pollution caused by a former owner, as the environment authority may refuse to grant an environmental permit for new activities without certain clean-up and containment operations undertaken by the new owner.